Halls is the leading sugar confectionery brand in the world. How did a cough drop from Lancashire conquer the global

 Halls held around a third of the British cough drop market by the mid-1960s.

 Sales were developed in Latin America in the 1970s.

-Hall’s Soothers, a milder version of Mentho-Lyptus with a liquid centre and throat-soothing properties, were launched in the United Kingdom from 1992.
+Halls Soothers, a milder version of Mentho-Lyptus with a liquid centre and throat-soothing properties, were launched in the United Kingdom in 1992.
 Sales quickly came to overtake the original product in its home market.

 Halls was the highest-selling cough drop in the world, with annual sales of over $400 million by 1993.

-Pfizer, a pharmaceuticals company, acquired Warner Lambert for $90.3 billion in 2000.
+Warner Lambert was acquired by Pfizer, a pharmaceuticals company, for $90.3 billion in 2000.

 Cadbury Schweppes acquired Adams, including Hall’s, from Pfizer for £2.7 billion in 2002.